 Incorporate physical activity into your day.
 I was a lot more active when I was pregnant with my first baby because three times a week, I would make a 15 minute trek across campus to get to class and back to my car.
 Fitbit always logged this as 30 "very active" total minutes.
 The walk back was a consistent incline and included a lot of stairs as well.
 It's not as easy to stay active now that I'm sitting at a desk 40 hours a week, but I try to spend two hours moving each night.
 Whether it's chasing my toddler around the house/yard, going on a walk or cleaning my house, I make sure that I'm doing something active.

-BONUS: Take a prenatal class.
+BONUS (added 08/2019): Take a prenatal class.
 Gestational diabetes comes with its own set of challenges and potential complications at birth.
-This is one thing I wish we’d done when we were expecting, but with school and opposite hours working our full time jobs, we never had the chance.
+Taking a prenatal class is one thing I wish we’d done when we were expecting, but with school and opposite hours working our full time jobs, we never had the chance.
 Just over a year ago, I discovered this online prenatal course for couples, put together and taught by a registered labor and delivery nurse.

 I highly suggest taking Hilary's Full Deluxe Prenatal Class for Couples, but she also offers a free version to test it out before taking the full course.
 If you aren't sure which course would be the best fit for you, click here to check out all of the details and compare what is covered in each version of the course.

 Meal and Snack Ideas for Gestational Diabetes